altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 "A::Shit, come on."
 *Alacira stood up, and walked out into the bridge.
 Martha Followed*
-~She saw beyond the glass a void - encompassing the ship~ ~She saw emptiness for the first time clearly~
+~She saw beyond the glass a void - encompassing the ship.
+She saw emptiness for the first time clearly.
-~It wasn't a color, it was the lack of color, the lack of space~ "A::Gerald, we have anything?"
+It wasn't a color, it was the lack of color, the lack of space~ "A::Gerald, we have anything?"
 "G::Aye - we can park the ship in the Navigator, most of the crew too."
 "A::How many?"
 "G::Everyone below 0.1/aps."
 *Alacira surveyed the ship through the glass*
 "A::The bubble then, for the rest - we should fit in there."
-*She turned and walked to the elevator in the back* *Gerald and Martha followed*
+*She turned and walked to the elevator in the back.
+Gerald and Martha followed*
 "G::Flanagan is with Sonny."
 "A::She comes too, how bad is he?"
 *The elevator doors opened and they stepped inside*